drinfernoo/seren.theme.az2/README.md

 * Seren - 1.3.6 or greater
 * Arctic Zephyr 2 - 0.9.42 or greater

+**This theme WILL NOT work correctly with any skin BESIDES Arctic Zephyr 2.**

 To install this theme in Seren, navigate to:

 `Seren -> Settings -> Theme Manager -> Install Theme -> Web Location`